rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Can I write to my database instance during a backup?

-The behavior of your instance during a backup depends on the storage engine that you are using for tables.
+The behavior of your instance during a backup depends on the storage engine that you use for tables.
 If you use only InnoDB, write access to your database instance is not suspended.
 However, if you have MyISAM tables, those databases are write-locked during the backup process.